Don’t know where you are in your monthly cycle? Not to worry—figuring it out is easy.

-That’s because each week of your cycle has a distinct “personality” that’s easy to recognize.
+That’s because each of the four weeks of your cycle has a distinct “personality” that’s easy to recognize.

 Plus, your body gives you numerous physical clues that let you know where you are.

-Don’t have a “traditional” 28-day cycle or does the length of your cycle vary from month to month?
-No problem–these clues will help you pinpoint where you are no matter how long or short your cycle is.
+Don’t have a 28-day cycle or does the length of your cycle vary from month to month?
+These clues will help you pinpoint where you are no matter how long your cycle lasts.

 Here are the clues to look for: